-A vehicle may be considered a Total Loss after experiencing serious damage.
-When the cost of repairing the car is higher than the actual cash value of the vehicle, it is decided a Total Loss.
+A vehicle may be considered a total loss after experiencing serious damage.
+When the cost of repairing the car is higher than the actual cash value of the vehicle, it is decided a total loss.
 Actual cash value refers to the value of the vehicle with its age and natural wear and tear in mind.
-Getting coverage for vehicles that are a Total Loss is different than a traditional car insurance policy.

-After your car is declared a Total Loss, your insurance company will take your car and alert the DMV that your car has been totaled.
-If you’d like, you may ask your insurance company if you can keep the vehicle if it’s a vintage vehicle worth collecting or if you’d like to sell the parts, but you’ll receive less payment in this instance.
-According to Geico, not all states allow the automobile owner to keep the towed vehicle, so it’s best to look into the steps you would need to take to see if it’s worth jumping through any hoops.
+After your car is declared a total loss, your insurance company will take your car and alert the DMV that your car has been totaled.
+If you’d like, you may ask your insurance company if you can keep the vehicle if it’s a vintage vehicle worth collecting or if you’d like to sell the parts, but you’ll receive less payment.
+According to Geico, not all states allow the automobile owner to keep the totaled vehicle, so it’s best to look into the steps you would need to take to see if it’s worth jumping through any hoops.

 What if you don’t believe it is a total loss?